SerNet/verinice-rest-service/README.md

 To run the build with maven you need to add the ojdbc7.jar (12.1.0.2) to your private repository Download the file, e.g. from [here](http://www.oracle.com/technetwork/database/features/jdbc/default-2280470.html).
+In addition the jar-file can be found in the lib folder.

-After downloading you need to add the file to your maven repository:
+Afterwards you need to add the file to your maven repository:
 `mvn install:install-file -Dfile=ojdbc7.jar  -DgroupId=com.oracle -DartifactId=ojdbc7 -Dversion=12.1.0.2 -Dpackaging=jar`

 After that the build should run successfully.